eNMS-automation/eNMS/docs/source/inventory/pools.md

 ## Manual definition and `Manually Defined` option

-Initially, by default, the devices and links within a pool are determined based on the pool properties.
-First edit the pool and set `Manually Defined` to enabled.
+Initially, by default, the devices and links within a pool are determined automatically based on the pool properties.
+To disable automatic recalculations for a Pool, first edit the pool and set `Manually Defined` to enabled.

 ![Manual definition of a pool](../_static/inventory/pools/manual_definition.png)

-Next, the individual pools can be edited by the user clicking the hyperlink for each object type: device, link, user, service.
+Next, the individual pools can be edited by the user clicking the hyperlink for Devices or Links.
 The table for that object type's included members will be displayed.
 Click the `+` button at the top of the table to add the object.
 The user can select the devices to manually add from the inventory list or paste a list of comma-separated devices from the clipboard (however, all devices must exist in the inventory).

 ![Manual definition of a pool](../_static/inventory/pools/manual_add.png)